top of page

 exam

-• In severe cases, a follow-up visit is needed to monitor the health of the teeth and gums, especially if pockets have formed.
-For those who have periodontal disease, a deep cleaning can actually help reverse the progression of the disease.
-Many patients see results within 3 months of having their teeth deep cleaned.
+In severe cases, a follow-up visit is essential to monitor the health of your teeth and gums.
+If you have periodontal disease, a deep cleaning can be instrumental in halting or even reversing the disease's progression.
+Many patients notice significant improvements in their oral health within three months of undergoing a deep cleaning.

 There are a few situations that we may suggest cleanings more than twice a year, here are a few reasons: